katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 **8. defaultdict**

 **9. list comprehensions**
+For some reason, I really struggled to get my mind around list comprehensions.
+Blame bad tutorials, blame being tutored by a C++ programmer, blame a self-described allergy to comprehension syntax.
+But more than a year after beginning to study Python, I finally have this one in my toolkit - and what a powerful addition it is!

+Here's the usual example, mapping sections of the logic to their location in a standard loop versus a list comprehension:

+{% highlight python %}
+normal_accumulator = []
+for item in list:
+  if conditional:
+    accumulator.append(item)

+comprehension_accumulator = [item for item in list if conditional]
+{% endhighlight %}

+I've shown an accumulator pattern here, because that was the most useful for me.
+But list comprehensions do all kinds of cool things, like complex math, nested loops, and nested comprehensions (comprehensions *in* comprehensions: *inception horn*).
+But the biggest thing for me was learning that it is okay to sometimes *not* use list comprehensions.
+Sometimes they won't work as elegantly as you might want, and sometimes it's best to leave the old style for better readability.

+*Bonus:* List accumulators come in two more flavors.
+You can use the same syntax with sets and dictionaries.
+Comprehend all the things!

 **10. repr v str**
 __repr__ and ___str___ are methods of Python classes.
 Both are used to represent instances of the class as printed output.